muleml/web/content/english/blog/end-of-life-batteries.md

 ## Economic and market impacts

 In market terms, the implications are enormous.
 The value of these end-of-life batteries could be virtually zero, or even negative, as disposal could have a cost.
-But these “free” batteries could still provide a monetary benefit, considering an average cost of energy supplied by the battery pack in 2025 of about €60/MWh (purely CAPEX-only estimate).
+But these “free” batteries could still provide a monetary benefit, considering that a BESS installation in 2025 has an average cost of about €170k/MWh (CAPEX-only estimate).

 ## Possible applications